Prof Suzie Thomas

-Suzie is University Lecturer in Museology a the University of Helsinki, Finland.
+Suzie is a Professor of Heritage at the University of Antwerp in Belgium.
 Prior to working for SCCJR as a Research Associate on the Trafficking Culture project for two years, she worked at the Council for British Archaeology, a UK-wide educational charity based in York, as the Community Archaeology Support Officer.
 She did her first degree in Archaeology and Prehistory at the University of Sheffield before completing a Masters in Heritage Education and Interpretation at the International Centre for Cultural and Heritage Studies at Newcastle University.

 While finishing her MA, she was persuaded to research a PhD looking at the relationships between archaeologists and metal-detector users in England and Wales, which she completed in 2009 after studying part-time and working in various heritage organisations and for Newcastle University.
 She has worked at a number of sites and museums in England, including the Galleries of Justice in Nottingham, Creswell Crags in Derbyshire and Bede’s World in South Tyneside.